-This is to authorise and require you to arrest the said and on the day of , 20 , to bring him before the Court at to be examined touching the offence complained of.
-Given under my hand and the seal of the Court, this day .
-20
+This is to authorise and require you to arrest the said of and on the day of ,20 , to bring him before the Court at to be examined touching the offence complained of.

+day

+Given under my hand and the seal of the Court, this of , 20.